frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 #### Can I specify NuGet sources in the packages.props file?
 This is not part of the spec/feature but specifying sources in the packages.props file seems like a good idea.

+### Locking packages closure
+If this feature of centrally managing packages is enabled, the lock file will always be enabled.
+The details of the lock file is covered here: [[Enable repeatable package restore using lock file]]

 ### Extensibility